llagendijk/iskra-me162/README.rst

 allocated to the sensor.
 Edit the configuration file device_index to match the new device index.

-If your IR-head s connected to a different serial port, edit the port value.
+If your IR-head is connected to a different serial port, edit the port value.

 Print_debug will enable debug printouts from the script so you can see what happens.See the configuration file for a description of the possible values.

 The script needs to maintain some state of the latest values sent to domoticz.
-In order not to waer out the sd-card it is recommended to store the file on a tmpfs filesystem.
+In order not to wear out the sd-card it is recommended to store the file on a tmpfs filesystem.

 The script is meant to be run  as a daemon.
 The update-interval determines